 Burnham Hillside Bowls Club Policy statement in its Constitution reads as follows:

-Burnham Hillside Bowls Club believes everyone has the right to live free from abuse (including bullying) or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
+Burnham Hillside Bowls Club believes everyone has the right to live free from harm (includes physical abuse, sexual abuse, emotional abuse, financial abuse, Modern slavery, Neglect/self neglect, Discrimination and Radicalization) or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
 We are committed to create and maintaining a safe and positive environment and an open, listening culture where people feel able to share concerns without fear of retribution.

 All categories of Bowls England membership, as a qualification of membership, must adopt the Safeguarding Policies and Guidelines (or any subsequent policy) as approved by Bowls England.
 This requirement must be included in all club and county constitutions.